 Community engagement, environmental impact, and governance standards

 Supporting our community is integral to our corporate culture.
-Employees can use two paid days off each year to volunteer for charitable work, and Putnam hosts an annual campaign for the United Way.
+Employees can use two paid days off each year to volunteer for charitable work.
+Putnam supports several non-profits that promote financial literacy and diversity within the asset management profession, including Invest in Girls, BLK Capital, and the Robert Toigo Foundation.

 Putnam works to minimize our environmental impact within our leased office space in Boston and Andover through initiatives around energy consumption and water conservation.
 Putnam's Boston headquarters, at 100 Federal Street, is both Energy Star labeled (indicating performance above 75% of similar buildings nationwide on ETA set energy performance standards) as well as Silver LEED certified by the U.S. Green Building Council.
 In 2018, Putnam instituted more environmentally friendly meeting practices, eliminating single-use plastic items.